All Episodes

 The judge did not, thankfully.

-Well, now Hunter is gonna probably face real charges, but it's not to me so much a Hunter Biden issue.
+Well, now Hunter is going to probably face real charges, but it's not, to me, so much a Hunter Biden issue.

 Hunter gets nothing but for daddy and daddy's actions here.